barrett370/spt-utils/README.md

 with `CLIENT_ID` and `CLIENT_SECRET` set in your path (redirect URI set to `http://localhost:8888/callback` by default) run `cargo build --release`.

 Generate your client_id and secret [here](https://developer.spotify.com/dashboard/applications)

+**Note: If compilation is taking too long/ is too resource intensive, remove the line `lto=true` from `Cargo.toml`.
+This disables dependency optimisation on compilation**